 Including what is classed as a good credit score and your credit score explained

 As a parent, when was the last time you looked at your credit score?
-Gone are the days when you just need it to get a mortgage, not you need a good credit score for anything down to your car insurance or even what bank account you could be eligible for.
+Gone are the days when you just need it to get a mortgage.
+Now you need a good credit score for anything down to your car insurance or even what bank account you could be eligible for.

 Every adult has a credit rating.
 This gives a lender a snapshot of what your financial history is like.

-When you apply for anything that involves money, so like bank accounts, credit cards, balance transfers and even saving accounts, your credit scores will help a lender to predict what you’re like to lend too.
+When you apply for anything that involves money, like bank accounts, credit cards, balance transfers and even saving accounts, your credit scores will help a lender to predict what you are like to lend to overall.

-Loads of different data is used and your credit score can be affected by small things that you wouldn’t normally even think twice about like how many times recently you’ve made a loan application, how much you owe and if you’ve paid back your creditors on time.
+Loads of different data is used and your credit score can be affected by small things that you wouldn’t normally even think twice about.
+Examples are like how many times recently you’ve made a loan application, how much you owe and if you can transfer credit cards to a better rate.

 The issue is that while it is a flexible number many lenders don’t want you to understand it.
 They want to sell you products to “help” you understand it and dig down into it when really there’s no universal number for just one person.
 Each company assesses you from their point of view.

-2. It’s not always you, sometimes it’s them.
+It’s not always you, sometimes it’s them.
 You could have the best credit score in the world but if they don’t think you will make them money then they may reject you anyway.
 It all depends on the type of person they are looking to lend too.
 Sometimes, to improve credit, you may have to start paying off a part of your credit.

-4. Your student loan, parking fines or council tax arrears aren’t shown to lenders.
+Your student loan, parking fines, or council tax arrears aren’t shown to lenders.
 I repeat they do not have access to this information.